abdel124/castpone_project_shopping/README.md

 ````

 and for add the all variable to ~/.bash_proilfe depending on your operations system this example for mac user
-you can see them example
+you can see them example of config file you can sse : server/auth/src/config/config.js how we are using these variables
 ````
-after you create your aws account and IAM user you have to have all this infromation to populate these variables need to create s3 bucket , and cloud front domaine and profile exmaple of config file you can sse : server/auth/src/config/config.js
+after you create your aws account and IAM user you have to have all this infromation to populate these variables need to create s3 bucket , and cloud front domaine and profile

 export AWS_REGION="" // aws region
 export CLOUD_FRONT="" //cloud front domaine